eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e/connect/deployComponents.md

 nslookup dataprovider-dataplane.tx.test
 ```

-They should all return the saem IP adresse (the one of Minikube [-p minikube.$USER ip ].
-If you face issues in resolving the address, add the following hosts entries into your /etc/hosts file, and replace the IP address with your value and **tx** by your choosen name:
+They should all return the same IP address (the one of Minikube [-p minikube.$USER ip ].
+If you face issues in resolving the address, add the following hosts entries into your /etc/hosts file, and replace the IP address with your value and **tx** by your chosen name:

 ```bash
 192.168.49.2    centralidp.tx.test